dwilkie/carrierwave_direct/README.md

 The default amazon content-type is "binary/octet-stream" and for many cases this will work just fine.
 But if you are trying to stream video or audio you will need to set the mime type manually as Amazon will not calculate it for you.
 All mime types are supported: [http://en.wikipedia.org/wiki/Internet_media_type](http://en.wikipedia.org/wiki/Internet_media_type).

-First, tell CarrierWaveDirect that you will include your content type manually by adding to your initializer:
+First, tell CarrierWaveDirect what your default content type should be:

     CarrierWave.configure do |config|
       # ... fog configuration and other options ...
-      config.will_include_content_type = true
+      config.will_include_content_type = 'video/mp4'
     end

+Note: for backwards compatibility `will_include_content_type = true` just defaults to 'binary/octet-stream'

 Then, just add a content-type element to the form.